-He moves finance to forms others can’t follow
+He moves finance into forms others can’t follow

 A magician of money who wishes his means